ARISE-Initiative/robomimic/docs/datasets/robomimic_v0.1.md

 <p class="admonition-title">Warning!</p>
 <!-- When working with these datasets, please make sure that you have installed [robosuite](https://robosuite.ai/) from source and are on the `v1.4.1` branch. -->

-Since the release of robomimic v0.3, we recommend that users install [robosuite](https://robosuite.ai/) from source and are on the `v1.4.1` branch.
-The `v1.4.1` branch of robosuite uses Google DeepMind's [mujoco python bindings](https://github.com/deepmind/mujoco) which replaces the now deprecated [mujoco-py](https://github.com/openai/mujoco-py).
+Since the release of robomimic v0.4, we recommend that users install [robosuite](https://robosuite.ai/) from source and are on the `v1.5.1` branch.
+The `v1.5.1` branch of robosuite uses Google DeepMind's [mujoco python bindings](https://github.com/deepmind/mujoco) which replaces the now deprecated [mujoco-py](https://github.com/openai/mujoco-py).

 Note that the CoRL 2021 datasets relied on the mujoco-py based `offline_study` branch of robosuite.
-In this version of robomimic we provide users with datasets based on `v1.4.1`, which we found produce similar results to the original `offline_study` datasets.
-However if you would like to download the `offline_study` datasets, please use the `v0.2.0` branch of robomimic and consult the [v0.2 docs](https://robomimic.github.io/docs/v0.2/datasets/robomimic_v0.1.html) for instructions.
+In this version of robomimic we provide users with datasets based on `v1.5.1`, which allows users to use new robosuite features.
+However, it is possible that learning results may not match exactly with the original `offline_study` datasets.
+If you would like to download the `offline_study` datasets, please use the `v0.2.0` branch of robomimic and consult the [v0.2 docs](https://robomimic.github.io/docs/v0.2/datasets/robomimic_v0.1.html) for instructions.

+Previously, we also had datasets based on the `v1.4.1` branch of robosuite, packaged with robomimic v0.3.
+If you would like to use those, please switch to robomimic v0.3 and consult the [v0.3 docs](https://robomimic.github.io/docs/v0.3/datasets/robomimic_v0.1.html) for instructions.

 </div>